Iraneus/betamedneed/how.md

 You can place an order for what you need by phone call, SMS, Whatsapp or email.

+Medneed support team only helps find what you need.

 All orders are fulfilled by Medneed partners.

+Payments are made directly to Medneed partners.

-Medneed support team only helps find what you need.
+No payment is made directly to Medneed support team unless you are using Medneed Credit.

-There is no charge for services by the Medneed support team.

 You can check the <a href="/services/payments">Payments</a> page for some payment options.